alarner/CodeFriends/notes/000-development-environment/README.md

 ## Install code command

-Go to visual studio code and `cmd+shift+p` to open up the command palette and then you can search for "shell" - look for: install "code" command in path.
+For Mac Users: go to visual studio code and `cmd+shift+p` to open up the command palette, essentially a search bar, and then you can search for "shell" - look for: install "code" command in path.

 ### git settings